 Scala Data Centers Unveils 2023 Sustainability Report alongside Exclusive Sustainability Sponsorship at ITW 2024

-SÃO PAULO, May 14, 2024 /PRNewswire/ -- Scala Data Centers, the Latin American sustainable data center platform leader in the hyperscale market, has again reaffirmed its dedication to driving environmental awareness within the industry.
-Today, Scala announces the launch of its 2023 Sustainability Report, which comes on the heels of accepting the exclusive role as the sole Sustainability Sponsor at the upcoming International Telecoms Week (ITW), the premier gathering of global executives in the digital infrastructure ecosystem.
+SÃO PAULO, May 16, 2024 /PRNewswire/ -- Scala Data Centers, the Latin American sustainable data center platform leader in the hyperscale market, has again reaffirmed its dedication to driving environmental awareness within the industry.
+Today, Scala launches its 2023 Sustainability Report, which comes on the heels of accepting the exclusive role as the sole Sustainability Sponsor at the upcoming International Telecoms Week (ITW), the premier gathering of global executives in the digital infrastructure ecosystem.

 Since beginning operations in 2020, Scala has been a carbon-neutral company operating with 100% of the power used in its operations coming from renewable sources, the first Latin American data center firm to achieve this status.
 The announcement of these two initiatives underscores the company's commitment to sustainability and its leadership in the industry.